vossim/dashing-jira-burndown/README.md

 Put the files `jira_burndown.coffee`, `jira_burndown.html` and `jira_burndown.scss` in the `/widget/jira_burndown` directory and the files `jira_burndown.rb` and (optionally) `jira_burndown.yaml` in the `/jobs` directory

+This first part can also be done by using the gist: https://gist.github.com/vossim/1d2c1794fba362fd091e

+    dashing install 1d2c1794fba362fd091e

 You also need the `c3.min.js` and `d3.min.js` files in the `/assets/javascripts` directory and the `c3.min.css` file in the `/assets/stylesheets` directory.

 ## Job configuration